How to Incorporate Shut-offs in Injection Moulding Design

 Hooks and Snap Features

 Figure 3 is the big one.
-Undercuts, most notably snap features, tend to be no-nos in the world of simple straight-pull rapid injection molds.
-A pass through core (square in this instance) is a standing block of aluminum on one side of the mold that mates to a pocket in the opposite side of the mold.
+Undercuts, most notably snap features, tend to be no-nos in the world of simple straight-pull rapid injection moulds.
+A pass through core (square in this instance) is a standing block of aluminium on one side of the mould that mates to a pocket in the opposite side of the mould.
 One face of the block forms the inside leg of the hook while the other three faces of the block are drafted at 3 degrees and create shut offs against the mating sides in the pocket.
-Once the mold is opened and the part is ejected, you will have a hook that snaps to your mating part.
+Once the mould is opened and the part is ejected, you will have a hook that snaps to your mating part.

 Shut offs are powerful tools that allow creative designers and engineers to solve difficult tooling and design issues using drafted walls sealing against drafted walls, eliminating the need for post-moulding machining or the need to remove functional geometry.